 It is always recommended to contact your insurance company one month before you return to driving, to ensure your insurance is valid.
-Even if you drive an automatic car, we still recommend this time frame before returning to driving.

 Sexual activity

 You can return to sexual activity as you feel able.
 It may be more comfortable for the operated person to be underneath.